Wulituo Subdistrict

 Wulituo Subdistrict (Wǔlǐtuó Jiēdào (五里坨街道)) is a subdistrict situated on the northwestern part of Shijingshan District, Beijing, China.
-It shares border with Junzhuang Town and Xiangshan Subdistrict to the north, Pingguoyuan Subdistrict and Sijiqing Township to the east, Jinding Street and Guangning Subdistricts to the south, as well as Chengzi Subdistrict and Longquan Township to the west.
+It shares border with Junzhuang Town and Xiangshan Subdistrict to the north, Pingguoyuan Subdistrict and Sijiqing Township to the east, Jindingjie and Guangning Subdistricts to the south, as well as Chengzi Subdistrict and Longquan Township to the west.
 Its population was 41,248 as of 2020.

 The subdistrict was first instituted in 1963, and was named after Wulituo (五里坨 (Five Miles Lump)) village that used to exist within its border.

 Administrative Divisions

 In 2021, Wulituo Subdistrict covered 15 communities within its borders, all of which are listed as follows: